NatLabRockies/EPWgen/README.md

 - **methods.py**
   This file includes supporting functions and methods used throughout the application.
 It encapsulates core routines that are called from the main script.

+# EPW File Metadata Description

+## EPW_file_name_2023
+This maps the EPW file name to the zip code.

+## distance_location_station_miles_2023
+Distance between the zip code centroid coordinates and the utilized weather station.

+## weather_station_wmo_2023
+Utilized weather station identifier.

+## hdd_base65F_2023
+Heating Degree Days for the selected EPW.

+## cdd_base65F_2023
+Cooling Degree Days for the selected EPW.

+## Tdb_holes_2023
+Tdb is being pulled from NOAA or other measured data sources.
+If there is any missing timestep, the corresponding value from MERRA2 is used.
+This flag informs if any MERRA2 data has been used to fill gaps.

+## Tdew_holes_2023
+Same as above but for Tdew.

+## RH_holes_2023
+Same as above but for RH.

+## EnergyPlus Status
+An EnergyPlus simulation has been run to verify that all the files executed correctly.

+## Missing Data
+Additional check to determine if the final EPW file contains any NaN values.

+### Additional Temperature Checks:
+- **Sudden Temp Jumps**
+- **Constant Temp Periods**
+- **Day-Night Swings**
+- **Summer Freezing**
+- **Winter Extreme Heat**
+- **Missing Temperature Data**
+These are additional quality checks to detect anomalies or unusual patterns in the file.
+These tests are not used to discard files by default but serve as flags to review specific locations if issues arise when using the EPWs.